In the 20 seasons before he was named coach, the Bulls finished with a winning record only seven times with no postseason appearances.

 We dropped by a Bulls’ practice shortly after win #302.

-Fernandez, a slightly balding man shorter than most of his most of his players, was clad in shorts, gym shoes and a zip up sweatshirt.
+Fernandez, a slightly balding man shorter than most of his players, was clad in shorts, gym shoes and a zip up sweatshirt.
 He casually monitored players while they warmed up, joking with assistant coaches and trainers.
 When practice began, he brought the team into a huddle and talked quietly to them before running them through a series of plays.

 But senior center Katelyn Weber said Fernandez teaches them more than just the X’s and O’s.